eFiniLan/legacypilot/README.md

 * Navigation On Openpilot (NOO) is not supported, as it requires a newer driving model that is not currently available in legacypilot.
 * Services are not optimized for resource usage, and using all services may result in overheating issues.
 * Language files can only be generated in a PC due to missing Qt5 tools.

-In summary, legacypilot is based on Openpilot 0.8.16 with the latest vehicle model support from the Openpilot master branch.

-However, please note that this build is still in the experimental phase and may not be suitable for use as a daily driver.
-We recommend using the openpilot mastertwo branch for your daily driving needs.

-Please see README_openpilot.md for the original readme.